-Owen Smith is a principal with RMI’s electricity and communities practices.
+Owen Smith is a former principal with RMI’s electricity and communities practices.
 His areas of expertise include new utility business models, innovative electricity pricing structures, integrated resource planning, and whole-system community energy transformation.
 Owen joined RMI in 2013.

 At RMI, Smith consults with electric utilities, distributed energy resource providers, governments, and other energy system stakeholders to develop integrated energy strategies that deliver sustained economic advantage through deployment of energy efficiency and renewable energy resources.
 He is a member of the senior team that leads RMI's Electricity Innovation Lab (eLab).

 Smith leads RMI’s work on the topic of innovative electricity pricing structures.
 He was lead author on the 2014 eLab publication: Rate Design for the Distribution Edge, which describes new pricing structures that can resolve the growing misalignments in the electricity system as customers increasingly move to take advantage of innovative energy technologies.
 He has collaborated with multiple utilities and electricity system stakeholders to accelerate the deployment of these advanced rate solutions.

 Smith manages eLab’s work on developing solutions for low-income customers as the electricity system undergoes significant transformation.
 This new initiative seeks to bring together energy system stakeholders to deploy integrated solutions in specific locations that meet the needs of these critical customer groups as the deployment of distributed energy resources accelerates.